OnyxJeff/pp1-odin/README.md

 Note: If you installed PiVPN outside Docker, skip this section and treat it as system-native.

 ## 💾 Backup
-Run the backup script to save Pi-hole configs and VPN keys:
+Choose the backup script that coincides with your installation type (Docker or System-Native), remove the ".docker" or ".native" and run the backup script to save Pi-hole configs and VPN keys:

 ```bash
 bash backups/backup.sh